AndyPolDev/AndyPolDev/README.md

 - 👋 Hi, I’m @AndyPolDev
 - 👀 I’m interested in running, training, dancing, snowboarding, traveling and iOSdeveloping
-- 🌱 I’m currently learning Swift
+- 🌱 I'm currently looking for a job as a iOS developer

 <!---
 AndyPolRus/AndyPolRus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.